twbs/bootstrap/docs/components/navbar.md

 - `.form-inline` for form controls and more.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.

-Here's an example of all the sub-components included in a responsive light-themed navbar.
+Here's an example of all the sub-components included in a responsive light-themed navbar that automatically collapses at the `md` (medium) breakpoint.

 {% example html %}
 <nav class="navbar navbar-light navbar-toggleable-md bg-faded">